sahilsopankar14/sihtopics/PRE_Commited_PS/PS_26007_Low_Visibility_mines.md

 humidity
 visibility

-8. What should the driver actually see?
-This is extremely important.
+## 8. Driver Information Requirements
-Do not make the driver look at a complicated dashboard while driving a giant dumper.
+The driver should not be required to inspect a complicated dashboard while operating a large dumper.
 The driver should receive extremely simple information.
 For example: